Pressure-Cooker Turkey with Berry Compote

-This delicious dish is a great way to get all that yummy turkey flavor without heating up the house, and the berries make the perfect summer sauce.
-For a browner turkey, just broil for a few minutes before serving. —Margaret Bracher, Robertsdale, Alabama
+This delicious dish gives you a way to get all that yummy turkey flavor without heating up the house, and the berries make the perfect summer sauce.
+For a browner turkey, just broil it for a few minutes before serving. —Margaret Bracher, Robertsdale, Alabama

 Makes12 servings (3-1/4 cups compote)

 - 1/2 teaspoon pepper

 - 2 boneless skinless turkey breast halves (2 pounds each)

 - 1/3 cup water

 - 2 medium apples, peeled and finely chopped